 I generally like to talk about the good old days, but in the case of farm policy, old is not necessarily good.
 Madam Chairwoman, we have a lot of work ahead of us, and I look forward to hearing from our witnesses.
-I appreciate everybody coming, and I thank you very asking questions today.
+I appreciate everybody coming, and I thank you very much.